Add-Ons For Your Event

 Karaoke is what it is.
 For anyone who has been hiding in a cave, this is where I play the instrumental version of a song while the words roll on a screen.
 The singer gets the microphone and gets to sing the song, over my speakers.

 I will say that personally, on a scale of 1 to 10, I would give karaoke about a 3.
 I have done some shows where we had great singers and it was a fun addition.
-Unfortunately, I have been to many more where it was not to bueno!
+Unfortunately, I have been to many more where it no muy bueno! (or not so good)

 I am not the type of KJ (karaoke jock) that will steal the show either.
 If you need me to sing a song to break the ice, or be the male part of a duet - I can do that.

 I feel like the show is for you and your guests, not for me.
 I see too many KJs that want to take over and put on a concert, I think this is 100% wrong!
 I feel like it is your show/event and your guests didn't come to hear the KJ sing, they came to get to sing themselves.
-My goal is to make THEM the STAR!
+My goal is to make your guests, who get up on stage and sing, feel like he or she is the star!

 Video as an add-on is $100

-Video is not right for every gathering, but for some things, it can be especially impactful.
+Video is not right for every gathering, but for some events, it can be especially impactful.

 My Video add-on is just want it sounds like -- I will bring and set up both a video projector and a video screen.
 The video screen is approximately 10' wide and 7' tall.
 This means that the screen is large enough to be seen in even a large room.
-My video projector can do either, but I usually project the images from behind the screen; so I am not taking up valuable real estate on the dance floor.
+My video projector can project to the front of the screen or from the rear and show through the screen.
+Usually, I like to project the images from behind the screen; so, I can position the screen at the edge of the floor and the projector behind it and off the floor.
+This way, I am not taking up valuable real estate on the dance floor.

 Video has many different uses; so, I will tell you about a few: